 Be part of sharing the Yorkshire Dales’ fascinating story.
 Learn more about the people, landscape and traditions of this place.

-Local arts and heritage charity, Settle Stories, has received funding from the European Social Fund to deliver an engaging 4 week course targeted to those who are currently not working.
+Local arts and heritage charity, Settle Stories, has received funding from the European Social Fund to deliver an engaging 4 week course targeted at those who are currently not working.
 The course will offer you a structured, fun way to improve and gain new skills to enable your successful path to employment.

 This course will give you exclusive access to the archive of one of Yorkshire’s greatest journalists, W.R.
 Mitchell, who was the editor of the Dalesman for over 20 years.
-His extraordinary archive is sadly not publically accessible.
+His extraordinary archive is sadly not publicly accessible.

 You can help change that.
 Be part of creating a new touring exhibition of the images from this unique collection and save the precious heritage of the Yorkshire Dales before it is lost forever.